Hildaware/ConsoleBags/README.md

     - NBD at the moment, as this is aimed at controllers

 # Bugs
-- Moving item from bank > bag... bank doesn't refresh
+- Moving item from bank > bag... bank doesn't refresh (May be fixed?)
 - Equipping bag update?
 - Can't use scrolls?
 - Tooltip (backgrounds?) stick around when switching tabs